kdaysal/myFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

+## Main Objective

+The purpose of this project was to use Angular to build out the client-side of an application called MyFlix, based on its existing server-side code (REST API and database) along with supporting documentation.

+## Key Features

+* The app displays a welcome view where users can either login or register a new account

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.